maxvfischer/DIY-CNC-machine/README.md

 #### Attach carriage to bridge beams

-The carriage was attached to the four MGN12H blocks on the bridge beams, using 25 mm M3 bolts.
+The carriage was attached to the four MGN12H blocks on the bridge beams, using 25 mm M3 screws.

 ![attach_carriage_to_beams_1](./images/build/frame/attach_carriage_to_beams_1.jpg)